AsmaAlibert/odm-dsi-docker/dsi-runtime/docs/advance.md

 Then, to run the single DSI runtime with a template, edit the `.env` file to define the variable `DSI_TEMPLATE` with the name of the template and simply run `docker-compose up dsi-runtime`.

-### Add custom templates into a specific image based on the dsi-runtime image.
+### Add custom templates into a specific image based on the dsi-runtime image

 After having built dsi-runtime image, create another image based on dsi-runtime that copy the templates in /opt/dsi/runtime/wlp/templates/servers.